kyphan38/web/assets/docs/technical/os - ongoing/1-processes/1-introduction.md

 --

-- OS manages the memory of the process: code, data, stack, heap, etc.
+- OS manages the memory of the process: Code, data, stack, heap, etc.
 - Each process thinks it has a dedicated memory space for itself, numbering code and data starting from 0 (virtual addresses)
 - OS abstracts the details of the actual placement in memory, translates from virtual addresses to actual physical addresses, and returns to the process
   - Each process is not aware of how memory is implemented